alanyuma/waedd-material-design/README.md

 Section 3 is driven by the following 2 files:

-- `section_3.py` - Handles all interaction with Bureau of Labor statistics and pybls package (Read pybls docs for more info on this).
+- `section_3.py` - Handles all interaction with Bureau of Labor statistics and bls-data package (Read bls-data docs for more info on this).
 Also handles running the functions in `population_data.py` so this one script will update all of section 3.
 Run this to update section 3.
 - `population_data.py` - Handles all data from AZ Commerce relating to Arizona population data.
 There are 2 spreadsheets that are responsible for providing this data that need to be manually downloaded and updated in this repository when AZ Commerce updates them.

 All graphs produced by the above functions and scripts will output graph files to `graphs/` and table files to `tables/`.